rsdoiel/antenna/science_and_technology.md

 ## US adds web and gaming giant Tencent to list of Chinese military companies

-date: 2025-01-07, updated: 2025-01-07, from: The Register (UK I.T.
+date: 2025-01-07, updated: 2025-01-08, from: The Register (UK I.T.
 News)

-<h4>This could be the start of a saga to rival TikTok’s troubles, and embroil Tesla and Microsoft</h4> <p>The US Department of Defense has added Chinese messaging and gaming Tencent to its list of “Chinese military company”, a designation that won’t necessarily result in a ban but is nonetheless unpleasant.…</p>
+<h4>This could be the start of a saga to rival TikTok’s troubles, and embroil Tesla and Microsoft</h4> <p>The US Department of Defense has added Chinese messaging, media, and gaming giant Tencent to its list of “Chinese military companies”, a designation that won’t necessarily result in a ban but is nonetheless unpleasant.…</p>

 <br>